Jumperr-labs/jumper-ulogger/platforms/nrf52/README.md

 #include "ulogger_nrf52.h"
 #include "trace_nrf52.h"
 ```
-* Next up, on `ble_stack_init(void)`, increase the UUID count by 1 as we’re adding a GATT message.
+* Next up, on `ble_stack_init(void)`, increase the UUID count by 1 as we’re adding a vendor specific GATT service.
 In Nordic’s example it was set to 0, so we’re increasing to 1.
 ```
 ble_cfg.common_cfg.vs_uuid_cfg.vs_uuid_count = 1;
 ```